fullcalendar/fullcalendar-docs/INSTALL-GUIDE.md

 You can supply a `string` argument for each, or a function that accepts `state` and returns a `string`.

-To combine multiple class names, we recommend using the [clsx](https://www.npmjs.com/package/clsx) utiliity.
+To combine multiple class names, we recommend using the [clsx](https://www.npmjs.com/package/clsx) utility.

 We are working an extensive reference for all class name props, but in the meantime, please consult the existing theme files: